7 Best Short-Scale Bass Guitars of 2024

 • Pickups: Dynamix P&J Pickups

-At around $200, the miKro GSRM20 looks gorgeous with its curvy and light poplar body and gives you access to both the P-style and the Jazz-style pickup configurations.
+At around $200, this guitar looks gorgeous with its curvy and light poplar body and gives you access to both the P-style and the Jazz-style pickup configurations - making it great value for money.
 The Ibanez miKro series was started for young students with smaller hands, but this bass guitar could be used for all age groups.

 This bass has the shortest scale length out of all the basses on this list at 28.6'', but has plenty of frets up to 22 frets.
-Combined with a slim neck profile, the miKro GSRM20 is extremely comfortable to play with, even for a complete beginner,
+Combined with a slim neck profile, I think this bass is extremely comfortable to play with, even for a complete beginner.

-Ibanez miKro GSRM20 is easily one of the best short-scale bass guitars in the affordable price range, and this is a bass that I would recommend to complete beginners.
+I think that this is easily one of the best short-scale bass guitars in the affordable price range, and it's definitely a bass I would recommend to beginners.

 • Number of Strings: 4